 The adoption of telehealth through video conferencing to provide health care programmes for people who are hospitalised or in quarantine has largely reduced the risk of exposure to others and employees, completely transforming the role of bedside healthcare in preventing, diagnosing, treating, and controlling diseases during the COVID-19 outbreak.

 Although this pandemic has brought about much uncertainty and fear among us at the start of 2020, it has also made industries and countries work together for a common good.
-Here’s to 2022 and the many more medical tech innovations that will continue to transform the way we tackle future healthcare and medical research work.
+Here’s to many more medical tech innovations that will continue to transform the way we tackle future healthcare and medical research work.